xbeat/Machine-Learning/README.md

 Understanding Non-Normality Tests

 Non-normality tests are statistical tools used to assess whether a given dataset deviates from a normal distribution.
 It's crucial to understand that these tests cannot prove normality; they can only indicate whether the data is compatible enough with a normal distribution or deviates significantly from it.
 This distinction is important because normality is a theoretical pattern, and failing to reject the null hypothesis is always a Type II error.

+## Pandas Powerful Python Data Wrangling

+DataFrame Creation and Basic Operations

+Pandas provides powerful DataFrame structures for handling tabular data efficiently.
+DataFrames can be created from various data sources including dictionaries, lists, and external files, offering a flexible foundation for data manipulation and analysis.

 ## Vanishing and Exploding Gradient Problems in Python